alirezafour/alirezafour.github.io/CV.md

    - #### Bachlor in Computer software engineering
 Islamic Azad University of Najafabad, Iran— Bachelor
 Participate in the first ACM Competition, My final project in bachlor became top 3 and represented in computer exhibition.

+#### Unreal skills :
+C++, Blueprint , Behaviour Tree for AI, Multiplayer, Ability system and tags, Implementing different game mechanic

+#### Programming skills :
+building for different platform and using its api to adding more feature to the game

+ #### other skills :
+ Linux, Bash, Pyhon